Freedom of movement is our guiding principle

 Solving Slouching And Shoulder Pain

 Standard flat keyboards are the primary cause of slouching at the desk.
 The healthiest seated posture requires a straight back, open chest, and aligned forearms and hands.
-Unfortunately, these cannot all be achieved by a flat keyboard all at once.

 A flat keyboard close to your body allows you to sit upright, but is uncomfortable and unhealthy for your wrists.